-The surplus for the 2021 financial year has been calculated in accordance with Australian Accounting Standards (AASBs).
+The deficit for the 2022 financial year has been calculated in accordance with Australian Accounting Standards (AASBs).
+The Group has changed its accounting policy to implement the International Financial Reporting Standards Interpretations Committee (IFRIC) final agenda decision on Software-as-a-Service (SaaS) arrangements in its 2022 financial statements.
+The change has been applied retrospectively resulting in the restatement of the comparative information.
 Changes to significant accounting policies and the impact of applying the new standards are described in note 6.6 of the consolidated financial statements.

-Consolidated activities during the 2021 financial year returned a reported surplus of \$2,205,000 (2020: \$28,267,000), which after adjusting for non-recurring items, provided an underlying deficit of \$9,060,000 (2020: surplus of \$1,292,000) refer note 6.3 below.
+Consolidated activities during the 2022 financial year returned a reported deficit of \$2,025,000 (restated 2021: surplus of \$3,246,000), which after adjusting for non-recurring items, provided an adjusted recurring deficit of \$2,487,000 (restated 2021: deficit of \$8,019,000) refer note 6.3 below.

-The underlying deficit reflects lower service, fundraising and investment income due to the impact of COVID-19, lower bequests due to natural variability and higher employee costs, partially offset by managed cost constraint and the gain from change in fair value of non-equity investments.
+The underlying deficit reflects lower service and fundraising income due to continued impact of COVID-19 and lower bequests due to natural variability, partially offset by higher investment income, the gain from change in fair value of non-equity investments, vacancies and cost constraint.

-The reported surplus of \$2,205,000 (2020: \$28,267,000) includes one-off operating items of \$10,102,000 (2020: \$7,147,000) which is largely JobKeeper funding received as a direct result of reduction in income from COVID-19.
-The prior year result includes a significant non-operating gain on disposal of property of \$16,711,000 (2021: loss of \$88,000), related to the sale of the Macaulay Road property.
-With the improvement in property markets, the surplus also includes reversal of prior year property impairments of \$1,338,000 (2020: \$3,298,000).
+The reported deficit of \$2,025,000 (restated 2021: surplus of \$3,246,000) includes one-off operating items of \$513,000 which is JobSaver funding received as a direct result of reduction in income from COVID-19 offset by amounts accrued for entitlements as a result of external review.
+The prior year result includes JobKeeper funding received of \$10,102,000 and reversal of prior year property impairments of \$1,338,000.

-The reported surplus does not include growth in equity assets.
-The net assets of the Vision Australia consolidated entity increased by \$27,496,000 year on year, which comprise the current year surplus of \$2,205,000, realised gain on equity investments of \$4,263,000 and increase in fair value of equity investments (or unrealised gains on equity investments) of \$21,028,000.
+The reported surplus does not include growth or decline in equity assets.
+The net assets of the Vision Australia consolidated entity decreased by \$18,317,000 year on year, which comprise the current year deficit of \$2,025,000, realised gain on equity investments of \$3,629,000 and decrease in fair value of equity investments (or unrealised loss on equity investments) of \$19,921,000.